 2) Buckle all the buckles – usually there is only one, below the zipper at your waist.

 4) Pull the 2-6 straps on the sides, alternating sides until the PFD fits your torso snugly but comfortably.

 5) Tighten down on the shoulder straps.
 There should be no gap between your shoulders and the straps or the PFD will ride up on your face in the water.

 6) Bend and stretch a bit to make sure you can move enough to paddle while still keeping the PFD snug around the torso.

-A sound signaling device is also a US Coast Guard requirement as well as a requirement in most states.
+A sound signaling device is also a U.S. Coast Guard requirement and a requirement in most states.
 The best, simplest and least expensive is a whistle.
 Get a pea-less plastic whistle and attach it to your PFD so it’s always available in case of an emergency.
-3 blasts on the whistle is the recognized distress signal in US waters, 5 blasts on the open ocean or non-US waters.
+3 blasts on the whistle is the recognized distress signal in U.S. inland waters, 5 blasts on the open ocean or non-US waters.